cosmos/cosmos-multisig-ui/README.md

 This app is a little stop gap that makes creating and signing multi-sig transactions a little simpler while we wait for some upcoming developments in the cosmos dev world.
 It does this by wrapping the gaiacli in its own little [node.js module](https://github.com/samepant/cosmos-multisig-ui/blob/master/lib/gaiaWrap.js), making it available to whatever node.js app we can imagine, and in this case it's a small next.js app that walks through the multi-sig creation and signing process.

 At the moment the app reduces the need for direct command line interaction to a single command per signer, and there are plans to eliminate those as well below.

+## Install / Running

+#### With Docker

+While inside the directory, run `docker build -t multi-sig-wrap .` to build the image. (note that `multi-sig-wrap` can be any string).
+This builds an image with all the dependencies, including `gaiacli` connected to the node at `https://cosmos.chorus.one:26657` with a chain-id of `cosmoshub-3`.
+These values are [configured here](https://github.com/samepant/cosmos-multisig-ui/blob/master/Dockerfile#L12).

+Run the container with `docker run --name multi_sig_app -p 0.0.0.0:5000:3000 multi-sig-wrap`

+The app should be live at http://localhost:5000

+#### No Docker

+You must have the `gaiacli` and `node` running on your machine

+Install dependencies with `npm install`

+Run developer mode with `npm run dev`

+Build production with `npm run build`

+If you want to reset the db run `node database/initialize.js`

+#### Notes

+- The `--dry-run` flag is [currently set](https://github.com/samepant/cosmos-multisig-ui/blob/master/lib/gaiaWrap.js#L59) on the wrapped `gaiacli tx broadcast` command, so if you want to run this with real transactions, be sure to remove.

+- Building the docker container resets the sqlite database

 ## Future Enhancements